-Transfer from the Evening Division to the Day Division will be permitted only at the end of an academic year.
+Transfer from the Evening Division to the Day Division will be permitted only at the end of the second or third academic year.
 Transfer from the Day to the Evening Division will be permitted at the end of an academic year and, at the discretion of the Dean and Faculty, may be permitted during an academic year.